kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

      kubectl get -w -n istio-system svc/istio-ingressgateway

-The external IP should be accessible by visiting http://<EXTERNAL-IP>.
-Note that above installation instructions do not create any protection for the external endpoint so it will be accessible to anyone without any authentication.
+The external IP should be accessible by visiting `http://<EXTERNAL-IP>:31380`.
+Note that the above installation instructions do not create any protection for the external endpoint, so it will be accessible to anyone without any authentication.

 ## Additional information